 - Alimony/Child Support payments that can count toward your income.

 - Credit Report that will list all of your long term debts as well as your payment history.

-We highly recommend that if you have any doubts as to your credit history, that you obtain a copy of your own credit report ( US federal law requires that consumers have access to their credit reports available through local credit bureaus or national firms that specialize in credit reports ).
-This way, if there are any discrepancies or issues you have time to resolve them before your bank or lender sees the report.
-Credit bureaus are required to assist people in clearing mistakes on their credit reports, but it could take up to a month.
-Once you have a clean copy of your credit report, you can make copies for your lenders and avoid the fee they charge to pull your report themselves.
-From this report, you and your lender can begin to discuss the different loan options available to you.
+We highly recommend that if you have any doubts as to your credit history, that you obtain a copy of your own credit report (US federal law requires that consumers have access to their credit reports available through local credit bureaus or national firms that specialize in credit reports).
+This way, if there are any discrepancies or issues you have time to resolve them before you are ready to buy a home.
+Credit bureaus are required to assist people in clearing mistakes on their credit reports, but it can be a slow process.

 Determining how much home you can afford is crucial before you go out and begin looking at homes to purchase.
 Many sellers require that buyers submit a prequalification letter with an offer to purchase.
-Thus it is important to visit a lender and have them prequalify or preapprove you.
-Prequalification is simply an estimate of what a lender thinks you can afford based on the information provided by you.
-Preapproval is a step further where the lender has verified the information provided by you and agrees to lend you a specified amount of money.
+Thus it is important to visit a lender and have them prequalify you for a loan.

 Important criteria for lenders and bankers